 You will find plenty of sporting challenges on this tour – the Plateau de Vaucluse, the Luberon, the Alpilles, and not forgetting the giant of Provence, Mont Ventoux!
-Boasting 300 sunny days a year, Provence is an ideal region for cyclists from mid-March until the end of October.
+Boasting 300 sunny days a year, Provence cycling is a bikers paradise mid-March until the end of October.

 Every day you can choose between two trips, approximately 75 km/47 miles or 115 km/71 mi.
 There are two nights stay in both Vaison-la-Romaine and Apt.
 This saves you some repacking and will give you a chance to get to know the region a little better.
 A specially prepared roadbook will make this one smooth cycling experience.

 This Provence bike tour has been created for cyclists with a substantial level of fitness.
 Provence is a mountainous region with demanding ‘ups’ and rewarding ‘downs’.
 Sometimes the climbs are often as long as 10 km to 20 km, the longest being of course Mont Ventoux.
 In between there are always flat stretches.
 Mostly the routes are well paved roads avoiding the busier main roads where possible.
 Heavier traffic is unavoidable at the entrances and exits in the larger towns.

 Want to see more bicycle tours in France?

 Where You’ll Stay

 Accommodations in quality 2 and 3 star hotels.

 - Hotel accommodations for 7 nights in 2 and 3 star hotels

 - Road bike equipped with flat pedals

 - Odometer, repair kit with spare tube, bottle holder, and helmet